Run user groups or meetings more efficiently with our Lean Coffee Template

 With these in mind, meetings can be seen as a time-waster.

-Lean Coffee helps make your meetings more productive where attendees are engaged, plus you get the most important topics covered within your set schedule.
+Our Lean Coffee Template helps make your meetings more productive where attendees are engaged, plus you get the most important topics covered within your set schedule.

 Based on the definition available at leancoffee.org, a Lean Coffee is a structured, but agenda-less meeting.
 Participants gather, build an agenda, and begin talking.
 Conversations are directed and productive because the agenda for the meeting was democratically generated.